OlegBayrak/hand_recognition/README.md

 # hand_recognition
-It's a hand recognition project create on Python
+It's a hand recognition project created on Python